Yazandar/reading-notes/README.md

  >Linux is case sensitive.

-See My Growth Minset Notes  MG.md
+to see my notes about Growth Mindset go to
+ MG.md